Tools In

 Extract embedded Base64 images from Markdown files to save them as standalone image files for use in other documents or presentations.

-Decode Base64 image fields from JSON API schemas, XML feeds, and SOAP responses to inspect the actual image content during integration work.
+Decode Base64 image fields from data feeds and structured responses to inspect the actual image content during integration work.

 Small Business Owners

-Decode Base64 images from email signature HTML, website source code, or CMS exports to recover embedded logos and graphics as downloadable files.
+Decode Base64 images from email signature HTML, website source, or CMS exports to recover embedded logos and graphics as downloadable files.

-Paste the full Data URI or just the Base64
+Paste the full Data URI or just the raw string

 The tool accepts both formats.
-If you have data:image/png;base64,ABC..., paste the whole thing.
-If you only have the raw Base64 string (ABC...), paste that — the tool auto-detects the image format.
+If you have data:image/png;base64,..., paste the whole thing.
+If you only have the raw Base64 text, paste that and the tool detects the image format for you.

 Use Ctrl+V for speed

-Press Ctrl+V to paste Base64 strings directly into the textarea.
-It's faster than right-clicking, especially when decoding multiple strings in sequence.
+Press Ctrl+V to paste directly into the input area.
+It is faster than right-clicking, especially when you are decoding several strings in a row.

 Check the output dimensions